AnirudhK47/Air_quality_analysis/README.md

 # Air_quality_analysis
-An exploratory analysis using air quality of Tier II cities in India
+Examining air pollution data and its causes in Tier II cities in India